uidoyen/xullnn.github.io/_posts/2016-12-22-The-Brain-That-Changes-Itself.markdown

 ---
-title:  "Notes of <The Brain That Changes Itself>"
+title:  "Notes of The Brain That Changes Itself"
 categories: [Learning notes]
 tags: [Metaknowledge]
 ---